 Phoenix was found in February 2016 lost outside and brought to a local emergency vet where she was found to have burned paw pads on all four paws.
 She was also underweight and unsterilized, estimated age five years.
 New Cat City adopted this tiny girl and immediately had her spayed.
 She was found to have some behaviour concerns that we worked with.
 In 2019 she was diagnosed with stomatitis and had to undergo a full mouth dental extraction procedure leaving her completely toothless.
 She has taken her time in warming up to us, and now she enjoys sleeping on the couch and kneading on blankets in human company.

 Milo is a little boy who was born with severe Cerebellar Hypoplasia.
 He came to New Cat City in June of 2018 when his previous foster was unable to provide him the attention he demands.
 He is blind and most likely has some other neurological abnormalities.
 Milo struggles to walk but is able to, and he prefers to walk along the base of walls/objects for support.
 He does experience severe concentration head tremors when he wants to move, eat, and drink.
 We have provided Milo with his own special area for overnight/unsupervised times that is lined with foam padding and blankets.
-He has special dishes to accommodate his needs, as well we a special litter box with recycled paper litter, He is quite content to sleep the majority of the time and shows us his happiness by biting onto a section of his blanket and kneading while loudly purring.
+He has special dishes to accommodate his needs, as well we a special litter box with pine pellet litter.
+He is quite content to sleep the majority of the time and shows us his happiness by biting onto a section of his blanket and kneading while loudly purring.
 He knows to use his little voice when he needs help and often asks us to help him out of his litter box.

 Our Special Family Memorial